Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/README.md

 ![image](https://github.com/Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/assets/77608956/85e3cbd8-625d-4b61-9d4a-9aded79cfe8e)

-It is stationary from below graph so we do not need differencing.
+It is stationary from the below graph so we do not need differencing.

 ![image](https://github.com/Bamit-2021/Forecasting-Demand-for-Optimized-Inventory-Planning/assets/77608956/4f8222f4-d853-484c-97e5-74d0a8cba757)